Impi: Ascent and innovations of Shaka

 Shaka proved himself to be one of Dingiswayo's most able warriors after the military call up of his age grade to serve in the Mthethwa forces.
 He fought with his iziCwe regiment wherever he was assigned during this early period, but from the beginning, Shaka's approach to battle did not fit the traditional mould.
 He began to implement his own individual methods and style, designing the famous short stabbing spear the iKlwa, a larger, stronger shield, and discarding the oxhide sandals that he felt slowed him down.
 These methods proved effective on a small scale, but Shaka himself was restrained by his overlord.
-His conception of warfare was far more extreme than the reconcilitory methods of Dingiswayo.
+His conception of warfare was far more extreme than the reconciliatory methods of Dingiswayo.
 He sought to bring combat to a swift and bloody decision, as opposed to duels of individual champions, scattered raids, or limited skirmishes where casualties were comparatively light.
-While his mentor and overlord Dingiswayo lived, Shakan methods were reined in, but the removal of this check gave the Zulu chieftain much broader scope.
+While his mentor and overlord Dingiswayo lived, Shaka's methods were reined in, but the removal of this check gave the Zulu chieftain a much broader scope.
 It was under his rule that a much more rigorous mode of tribal warfare came into being.
 This newer, brutal focus demanded changes in weapons, organisation and tactics.

 Weapons and shields

 Shaka is credited with introducing a new variant of the traditional weapon, demoting the long, spindly throwing spear in favour of a heavy-bladed, short-shafted stabbing spear.
-He is also said to have introduced a larger, heavier cowhide shield (isihlangu), and trained his forces to thus close with the enemy in more effective hand-to-hand combat.
+He is also said to have introduced a larger, heavier cowhide shield (isihlangu), and trained his forces to engage the enemy in more effective hand-to-hand combat.
 The throwing spear was not discarded, but standardised like the stabbing implement and carried as a missile weapon, typically discharged at the foe, before close contact.
 These weapons changes integrated with and facilitated an aggressive mobility and tactical organisation.

 As weapons, the Zulu warrior carried the iklwa stabbing spear (losing one could result in execution) and a club or cudgel fashioned from dense hardwood known in Zulu as the iwisa, usually called the knobkerrie or knobkerry in English and knopkierie in Afrikaans, for beating an enemy in the manner of a mace.
-Zulu officers often carried the half-moon-shaped Zulu ax, but this weapon was more of a symbol to show their rank.
+Zulu officers often carried the half-moon-shaped Zulu ax (isizenze), but this weapon was more of a symbol to show their rank.
 The iklwa – so named because of the sucking sound it made when withdrawn from a human body – with its long 25 cm and broad blade was an invention of Shaka that superseded the older thrown ipapa (so named because of the "pa-pa" sound it made as it flew through the air).
-It could theoretically be used both in melee and as a thrown weapon, but warriors were forbidden in Shaka's day from throwing it, which would disarm them and give their opponents something to throw back.
+The iklwa could theoretically be used both in melee and as a thrown weapon, but warriors were forbidden in Shaka's day from throwing it, which would disarm them and give their opponents something to throw back.
 Moreover, Shaka felt it discouraged warriors from closing into hand-to-hand combat.